nmaas-platform/nmaas-docs/docs/use-cases/activemon/activemon-getstarted.md

 # Getting Started with ActiveMon

+For the central nmaas instance to manage applications deployed on remote Kubernetes clusters, it must be able to communicate with the Kubernetes API server of each registered cluster.
+In the typical ActiveMon deployment model, this communication takes place over a VPN connection established between the central nmaas environment and the remote site hosting the Kubernetes cluster.

+The VPN provides a secure management channel used for cluster health checks, application lifecycle operations and configuration updates.
+In most deployments, the server field in the kubeconfig submitted to nmaas therefore points to the VPN address of the remote cluster's control plane rather than to its public or local network address.

+Alternative connectivity models are possible provided that the central nmaas instance has reliable and secure network access to the Kubernetes API server.
+Examples include private research network backbones, dedicated management networks, existing site-to-site connectivity between participating organizations or a securely exposed Kubernetes API server reachable over the public internet, for example through TLS-protected access with appropriate authentication and network restrictions.

 ## Adding a Remote Cluster to nmaas

 To add a remote cluster to nmaas, a corresponding `kubeconfig` file needs to be created and submitted via the nmaas Portal.
 The steps below explain how to generate two types of `kubeconfig` files: